 While some people may not see the difference between Japan's Manga and American Comic Books (my mom), there are distinct differences between the two artworks that differentiate them from one another.
-This article isn't to say which one is better (although when it comes to reading online, I do say American comics win), rather, to highlight the differences that make both styles unique and entertaining.
-While there are some who may think one is superior than the other, with so many similarities, the differences they have aren't enough to merit which is better.
+As the leading tour & travel agency for Anime Tours, we wanted to highlight a few of the interesting differences between the two styles.
+This article isn't to say which one is better (although when it comes to reading online, I do say American comics win), rather, to highlight the differences that make both styles unique, entertaining, and still an option for my in-flight entertainment.
+While there are some who may think one is superior than the other (hey, there is a shrine for anime in Japan), with so many similarities, the differences they have aren't enough to merit which is better.

 To make this a little easier, we will be focusing on the